-5.196 Section 47 provides that a document is an exempt document if its disclosure would disclose:

-- (a) trade secrets, or - (b) any other information having a commercial value that would be, or could reasonably be expected to be, destroyed or diminished if the information were disclosed.

-5.197 The exemption does not apply if the information in the document is:

-- (a) in respect of the applicant's business or professional affairs - (b) in respect of an undertaking and the applicant is the proprietor of the undertaking or a person acting on behalf of the proprietor - (c) in respect of an organisation and the applicant is the organisation or a person acting on behalf of the organisation (s 47(2)).

-5.198 These exceptions reflect that no harm would result from disclosure of documents to the individual or entity that they concern.
-But the exemption may apply if the information jointly concerns the trade secrets or valuable commercial information of another individual or organisation or another person's undertaking and that information is not severable from the document.
+- 5.226 Section 47 provides that a document is an exempt document if its disclosure would disclose: - (a) trade secrets or - (b) any other information having a commercial value that would be, or could reasonably be expected to be, destroyed or diminished if the information were disclosed. - 5.227 The exemption does not apply if the information in the document is: - (a) in respect of the FOI applicant's business or professional affairs - (b) in respect of an undertaking and the FOI applicant is the proprietor of the undertaking or a person acting on behalf of the proprietor - (c) in respect of an organisation and the FOI applicant is the organisation or a person acting on behalf of the organisation (s 47(2)). - 5.228 These exceptions to the exemption capture situations in which no adverse impact would result from disclosure of documents because they are being provided to the individual or entity that they concern.
+But the exemption may apply if the information jointly concerns the trade secrets or valuable commercial information of another individual or organisation, or another person's undertaking and that information is not severable from the document.

-Trade secrets
+Trade secrets (s 47(1)(a))

-5.199 The term 'trade secret' is not defined in the FOI Act.
-The Federal Court has interpreted a trade secret as information possessed by one trader which gives that trader an advantage over its competitors while the information remains generally unknown.155
+5.229 The term 'trade secret' is not defined in the FOI Act.
+The Federal Court has interpreted a trade secret as information possessed by one trader which gives that trader an advantage over its competitors while the information remains generally unknown.

-5.200 The Federal Court referred to the following test in considering whether information amounts to a trade secret:
+5.230 The Federal Court referred to the following test when considering whether information amounts to a trade secret: